-Most of us have informal social support networks – persons we count on and confide in; people who help us out: relatives, friends, colleagues, and acquaintances.
+Friendships and connections are critical to our well-being.
+Most of us have informal social support networks – people we count on and confide in; people who help us out: relatives, friends, colleagues, and acquaintances.
 But for those who are marginalized due to disability, age or illness, making and sustaining relationships can be a challenge.
 This is where personal support networks come in.

 A personal support network refers to a group of committed individuals who form a relationship with the person who is isolated.
 Networks members are not paid to be friends with the person at the centre of the network, nor are they doing the person a favour.
 They are people who genuinely care for the person and can offer support, advocacy, monitoring, or companionship.
 Network members receive friendship as well as provide it and we often hear how rewarding it is.

 Personal support networks have become a powerful tool for creating a safe and secure future for marginalized persons.
 They spell the difference between living on the edge of community and being actively included in it.
 They welcome and connect people to the heart of communities and provide families with peace of mind.

 Here are some facts about networks: